Ben Wheatley: Career

 Wheatley wrote and directed Free Fire (2016), starring an ensemble cast including Cillian Murphy, Brie Larson, Armie Hammer and Sharlto Copley.
 His film Happy New Year, Colin Burstead was made for the BBC 2018 Christmas schedule, and remains available to watch on iPlayer.

 In November 2018 Wheatley was hired to direct an adaptation of Daphne du Maurier's gothic romance novel Rebecca, a Working Title Films production.
-Released on Netflix in October 2020 the film stars Lily James, Armie Hammer, and Kristin Scott Thomas.
+Released on Netflix in October 2020, the film stars Lily James, Armie Hammer, and Kristin Scott Thomas.
 It received mixed reviews, with a score of 46 on review aggregator site Metacritic.

-In autumn 2019 Wheatley was announced as the director of the sequel for Tomb Raider, based on the popular video-game franchise of the same name and starring Academy Award-winning actress Alicia Vikander as Lara Croft, with Amy Jump to pen the script.
+In autumn 2019, Wheatley was announced as the director of the sequel for Tomb Raider, based on the popular video-game franchise of the same name and starring Academy Award-winning actress Alicia Vikander as Lara Croft, with Amy Jump to pen the script.
 However, in October 2020 it was announced that the film's March 2021 release had been delayed indefinitely, amid a series of production issues related to the COVID-19 pandemic.
-In January 2021 Wheatley was replaced by Lovecraft Country creator Misha Green, and the script was rewritten.
+In January 2021, Wheatley was replaced by Lovecraft Country creator Misha Green, and the script was rewritten.
+The film was eventually scrapped.

 In November 2020, it was announced that Wheatley had wrapped production on In the Earth, a pandemic-set horror film starring Joel Fry, Ellora Torchia, Hayley Squires and Reece Shearsmith.
 Neon released the film in the U.S. in 2021.

 In October 2020, it was announced that Wheatley would take over the sequel to the science-fiction horror film The Meg, starring Jason Statham and Li Bingbing, based on Steve Alten's eponymous series of novels.
 Alten confirmed the sequel would be an adaptation of the second book of the series, The Trench.